dgatf/msrc/README.md

 If using ATmega328P telemetry values are not accurate all the time.
 Some readings are increased by 5-10%.
 This is a hardware limitation

+Remark: currently not compatible with Teensy3.x and ATmega328PB

 <p align="center"><img src="./images/castle_teensy2.png" width="420"><br>
   <i>Castle Link with Teensy 2</i><br><br></p>